boo-lang/boo/src/booi/README.rst

-         -ducky[+-]           Turns on duck typing by default -h  -help[+-]            Display this help and exit -l  -lib:directory       Adds a directory to the list of assembly search paths -p  -packages:directory  Adds a packages directory for assemblies to load -r  -reference:assembly  References assembly
+         -ducky[+-]           Turns on duck typing by default -h  -help[+-]            Display this help and exit -l  -lib:directory       Adds a directory to the list of assembly search paths -o  -output:output       Save assembly in the given file name (with dependencies) -p  -packages:directory  Adds a packages directory for assemblies to load -r  -reference:assembly  References assembly
          -runner:executable   Runs an executable file passing the generated assembly